DEVSENSE/phptools-docs/docs/vscode/configuration.md

 ## License activation

-In case the extension is not activated, a pop-up window is shown during the extension first startup.
+In case the extension is not activated, a pop-up window is shown during the extension's first startup.
 It gives the following options:

 ![Activate PHP Tools](imgs/activate-phptools-vscode.png)

 - `I have the license key` lets you enter the license key section and activate the extension.
-- `Get trial` sends you an e-mail with 30-day license key.
+- `Get trial` sends you an e-mail with a 30-day license key.
 - `More information` opens [this web page](https://www.devsense.com/purchase) with purchase and license information.

 Once you obtain the license key and you close the pop-up window above, you can activate your copy of the extension using the VSCode's `Command palette`, command `PHP Tools: Activate extension`.
 Enter your license key and confirm with `Enter`.